alissa-huskey/python-class/docs/lessons/tutorial.md

 Create a dictionary called assigned to the variable `cat` using curly-braces (`{ }`).

-Inside the curly-braces add a list of attributes seperated by commas.
+Inside the curly-braces add a list of attributes separated by commas.
 Attributes have both a {term}`key` (like `"name"`, `"weight"`, `"age"`) as well as a {term}`value` (like `"Fluffy"`, `True`, `9.6`), with a colon `:` between the two.